DitoHI/MoneyConv/README.md

 ## Getting Started

-The project requirements you need to start the project are:
+The requirements you need to start the project are:
 - JVM 1.8
 - IDE: Android Studio (__recommended__) or Intellij IDEA